matter-labs/zksync-lite-docs/docs/dev/utils.md

 ### Closest packable fee

-All fees paid in transfers and withdraws should be packable to 2-byte long floating-point representation.
+All fees paid in transfers and withdrawals should be packable to 2-byte long floating-point representation.
 This function returns the closest packable amount by setting the least significant digits to zero.

 > Signature